 The most important things to include in your fishing kit are the eight essentials listed above.
 If you have extra space, consider adding a variety of sizes and types of the most important things in the kit, like the hooks and the lures.
 This will help ensure that you have an adequate spread of materials with which to catch whatever comes your way.

-Premade fishing kits
+Premade fishing kits for Survival

 While making your own fishing kit can be a fun and rewarding task, many people don’t have the time or the energy to assemble their own kit.
 Plus, many people might not have the fishing expertise necessary to determine what individual items are worth including.
 Thus, premade first kits are an incredibly useful option for many Preppers.
 Here are some of the best: